pengfei99/DataGovernance/docs/metadata-management/Metadata_model_and_management.md

 ## 6. Metadata management platform

-Metadata management platform implementsthe the data governance specification which includes:
+Metadata management platform implements the data governance specification which includes:
 - Metadata model (e.g. schema, business glossaries) implementation
 - Metadata visualization, creation, modification, deletion, and data indexing
 - Metadata search engine
 - Metadata access, sharing policies enforcement

 A metadata management platform should enable diverse data users to surface relevant metadata when and where they need it.
-It may contain one or more tools that enable following functionalities :
+It may contain one or more tools that enable the following functionalities :
 - Metadata discovery/creation/ingestion (e.g  business glossaries)
 - Metadata repository (a catalog, inventory, or dictionary)
 - Metadata lineage